matloff/Rdsm/README.md

 # Filling an Important Gap

+* *Threading* is a major mechanism for parallel operations in the world of computing.

+* Using C/C++, a popular threading library is OpenMP.

 * R does not have native threading.

 * Lack of threading in R means that developers of fast packages like **data.table** must rely on threads at the C++ level.

-* Alternative to threads is message-passing, e.g. **parallel** package, including via **foreach** interface.
+* Alternative to threads is *message-passing*, e.g. R's **parallel** package, including via **foreach** interface.

-  Threaded coding tends to be clearer and faster, compared to message-passing.
+* Threaded coding tends to be clearer and faster, compared to message-passing.

 * Thus having a threads capability in R would greatly enhance